The five senses: under or over reactions

 And my son?
 He is no longer hyperactive, far from it, he’s quite a couch potato these days.
 He does still like looking at himself in the mirror though and will still gaze at his movements in reflective surfaces like windows.
 And he does love being hugged.

-Author, mum to 23yr old young man on the spectrum.
+Written by Seana Smith, author and mum to a 23yr old young man on the spectrum.